 Why should small businesses go carbon neutral?

-Going carbon neutral is not an expensive endeavour, and it can even bring savings on energy and travel.
+Going carbon neutral is not an expensive endeavor, and it can even bring savings on energy and travel.
 There’s no financial barrier in your way to becoming carbon neutral.
 The only barrier is your own commitment to the process.

-There’s also the benefit of clients who will only work with carbon neutral companies.
+There’s also the benefit of clients who will only work with carbon-neutral companies.
 It’s important to remember that being carbon neutral is just as much about who you do business with as it is yourself.
 Companies who are already carbon neutral may only want to work with other companies who are doing the same.

-Another benefit to going carbon neutral is instilling a rich culture of environmental responsibility within your organisation.
+Another benefit of going carbon neutral is instilling a rich culture of environmental responsibility within your organisation.
 Operating in a way that protects the environment is an admirable trait, for climate change is as much a social justice issue as it is a planetary one (the poorest in society are affected by climate change first).